ssbsukirat/medicine/Endocrinology/Diabetes mellitus.md

 * Hyperglycemia occurs after sufficient loss of beta-cells
 * Beta-cells present but insufficient for maintaining glucose tolerance
 * Transition from glucose intolerance to frank diabetes triggered by increase in insulin demand like infection or puberty
-* After initial presentation, honeymoon period exists
+* After initial presentation, ***honeymoon*** period exists
+	* Glycemic control achieved with low dose or no insulin
+	* fleeting phase
+	* ends and patients become insulin deficient
+	* produce some insulin for very long as C-peptide levels are present

+### Genetic consideration in T1-DM
+* Multigenic
+* Identical twins 30-70%
+	* implies other factors beyond genes
+* Major susceptibility area for DM